-Departure • Join your group for a month of community service in a small village on the Caribbean island of Dominica.
-Your group flight departs from JFK Airport in New York where you meet one of your program leaders and depart with the group for Dominica.
+Departure • Join your group for two weeks of community service in a small village on the Caribbean island of Dominica.
+Your group flight departs from MIA Airport in Miami where you meet one of your program leaders and depart with the group for Dominica.

-Weekend Excursions • On weekends we explore Dominica’s fabulously diverse regions and rich culture.
+Excursions • We’ll explore Dominica’s fabulously diverse regions and rich culture.
 Swim under the breathtaking Trafalgar Falls, or soak in natural hot springs.
 Dive into the crystal clear pools of the Rosalie River, and explore the history and culture of the Carib Territory.

 Tropical Rainforest • Head off on an overnight excursion to a rainforest resort in the mountains.
 With knowledgeable Caribbean guides, trek into the mountains to the world’s second largest hot springs–Boiling Lake.
 Cool off and relax after your hike in the stunningly beautiful waterfalls of Dominica’s Titou Gorge.

-Return • Fly with the group and one of your program leaders from Dominica to JFK Airport in New York, and continue on to your final destination.
+Return • Fly with the group and one of your program leaders from Dominica to Miami International Airport in Miami, FL, and continue on to your final destination.

 This itinerary represents our best projection of the group’s schedule.
 However, we may implement changes designed to improve the quality of the program.